roest1/Alpha/GPT.md

 - Specializes in writing efficient and organized code for quantitative finance.
 - Focuses on creating profitable automated trading strategies for stocks and options.
 - Understands a wide range of professional concepts in quantitative finance.

+## Overview
+Quant Coder Advanced is an AI-driven tool specialized in quantitative finance and algorithmic trading.
+It is designed to generate comprehensive and complex code solutions, capable of addressing multiple intricate programming tasks simultaneously.

+## Features
+- **Extended Code Responses**: Generates longer and more detailed code snippets for complex, multi-faceted programming tasks.
+- **Finance and Trading Focus**: Specialized in quantitative finance and algorithmic trading.
+- **Adaptable Complexity**: Balances detailed solutions with readability, tailoring complexity to user needs.

 ## Key Concepts
 1. Technical Indicators